ca-schue/cnd-joboffers/.documentation/auth-service.md

   ```
   ./gradlew test
   ```
-- Optionally: Execute end-to-end integration tests to verify use cases
+- Optionally: Execute end-to-end integration tests to verify use cases.
+The integration tests show a [very rare and non-reproducible idempotence](../authservice/src/test/java/thi/cnd/authservice/IntegrationTests.java) in relation to Spring OAuth2 and embedded MongoDB.
+Restart the tests in these fail cases after a clean build.
   ```
   ./gradlew integrationTest
   ```